-L9 nord connects to lines L1 and L5 at La Sagrera and I recommend that you chose a hotel near to one of the stops on these lines.
+L9 Nord connects to lines L1 and L5 at La Sagrera, and I recommend that you choose a hotel near one of the stops on these lines.

-The metro runs until 2 am on Friday night, all night long on Saturday night and until midnight on Sunday.
+The metro runs until 2 am on Friday night, all night long on Saturday night and until midnight on Sundays and weekdays.

-If you will returning to your hotel after these times, night buses N6, N8 and N8 connect Can Zam to the city centre.
-There are extra buses laid on during the festival including a special bus which runs from Can Zam to Plaça de les Glories, Plaça de Tetuan and Plaça de Catalunya.
+If you will be returning to your hotel after these times, night buses N6 and N8 connect Can Zam to the city centre.
+Extra buses are laid on during the festival, including a special bus that runs from Can Zam to Plaça de les Glories, Plaça de Tetuan, and Plaça de Catalunya.

-It takes 5 minutes to walk from the festival site to the bus stops, the route is signposted from the entrance.
-At peak times there are queues to get on the buses but it’s well organized and there are plenty of buses so you shouldn’t have to wait long.
+It takes 10 minutes to walk from the festival site to the bus stops.
+At peak times there are queues to get on the buses, but it’s well organized, and there are plenty of buses so you shouldn’t have to wait long.

-Alternatively a there is a taxi rank near to the N6 and N8 bus stops but, at peak times, the queues for the taxis are even longer than the queues for the buses!
+Alternatively, there is a taxi rank near the N6 and N8 bus stops, but, at peak times, the queues for the taxis are even longer than the queues for the buses!

-Which transport ticket to buy for Rock Fest Barcelona?
+Which transport ticket should you buy for Rock Fest Barcelona?

 Where to Stay?

-When choosing your hotel in Barcelona it’s best to select one which is close to a metro stop on either the L1 or L5 metro lines, both of which connect with L9 nord at La Sagrera.
+Although there are hotels in Santa Coloma de Gramenet and nearby towns such as Badalona, I think it makes more sense to stay in Barcelona.
+When choosing your hotel, try to pick one which is close to a metro stop on either the L1 or L5 metro lines, both of which connect with L9 nord at La Sagrera.

-I suggest that you choose a hotel near to Plaça de Catalunya.
-This very central location will allow to spend your mornings visiting Barcelona’s most emblematic attractions and is just 45 minutes from the festival site.
+I recommend that you choose a hotel near Plaça de Catalunya.
+This central location will allow you to spend your mornings visiting Barcelona’s most emblematic attractions and is just 45 minutes from the festival site.

-Other good choices would be to stay near to the Sagrada Familia (L5) or in Poblenou near to the Glories metro station (L1).
+For example, the Hotel Jazz is a very good three-star hotel right next to Plaça de Catalunya with a rooftop pool and terrace.
+Other good choices would be to stay near the Sagrada Familia (L5) or in Poblenou near the Glories metro station (L1).

 Map of the festival site

 Have I missed anything?
-If you’ve something to add or if there’s anything else you need to know about Rock Fest Barcelona please let me know in the comments section below.,
+If you’ve something to add or if there’s anything else you need to know about Barcelona Rock Fest, please let me know in the comments section below.